Big Bang Nature StaysBohemian Beach Domes

 The domes are fairly closely set together but as they all face towards the beach so I didn’t feel that there was a problem with privacy.

-You are in the middle of a forest so there are insects however being so close to the ocean mosquitos are rare.
+You are in a forest on the ocean so there are insects however being so close to the ocean mosquitos are rare.
 We used the insect vaporiser thoughtfully provided and slept perfectly.

 What to bring A torch (for getting around the property at night) unless your phone has great battery life.
 A sun hat, sunscreen and insect repellent.
 Sun parasols and beach towels are provided.